 Lastly, let’s have a look at analytics and the best ways to measure employee advocacy.

-As useful and rewarding as employee advocacy can be, it can easily get out of control if you let it run without measuring it.
+As useful and rewarding as employee advocacy can be, it can quickly get out of control if you let it run without measuring it.
 Track how it’s performing, as that’s the only way you can tell whether it’s working or not.
-Then, share the results with your employees, mainly for 3 reasons:
+Then, share the results with your employees, mainly for three reasons:

-- So they can see how much the impact of their efforts: currently they’ll only be able to see the impact in terms of engagement (e.g. likes/favourites, comments/replies, and reshares).
-However, a social analytics tool can also tell you the impact in terms of reach and impressions, sentiment etc.
+- So they can see how much the impact of their efforts: currently they’ll only be able to see the effect in terms of engagement (e.g., likes/ favorites, comments/replies, and reshares).
+However, a social analytics tool can also tell you the impact regarding reach and impressions, sentiment, etc.

-- So they can see how their efforts fit in the overall brand scope (e.g. how many of their shares have contributed to more sales?
-How many of their shares have helped increase overall traffic to your site?)
+- So they can see how their efforts fit in the overall brand scope (e.g., how many of their shares have contributed to more sales?
+How many of their shares have helped increase total traffic to your site?)